ClojureBridge/curriculum/outline/web.md

 + http://www.google.com/advanced_search
 + http://www.amazon.com/Learn-You-Haskell-Great-Good/dp/1593272839/

 After the "http://", "www.google.com" identifies the server.
-Then the part after that, "/advanced_search" is the path to the resource on that server that will handle this request.
+Then the part after that, "/advanced_search" is the path to the resource (or program?) on that server that will handle this request.
 In a single web application, you will almost certainly have many actions.
 For example, you may want to order a book, look up all the books you ordered, or check the status of an order.
 If one web applications handles all of that, it needs to track who takes care of what.

 The process of coordinating which path goes to what action is called routing.
 The Clojure library that does this is called Compojure.
+Here is an example of routing with Compojure.

 ```clj
 (require '[compojure.core :refer [routes]])